HKUSTGZ-MICS-LYU/FlattenRTL/README.md

 # Description

 This is a project that flattens Verilog.
+You can refer to our new version [VeriFlatten](https://github.com/MrWater98/VeriFlatten).

 ## Install